rmassch/healthbox-hacs/README.md

 1. Navigate to the Integrations section
 1. Click the three dots at the top right
 1. Custom Repositories
-1. Enter the Repository URL: [healthbox]
+1. Enter the Repository URL: https://github.com/rmassch/healthbox-hacs
+1. Select Category -> Integration
-1. Add
+1. Click Add
+1. Close the modal
+1. The integration should show up as a new repository, if not, search "Renson Healthbox" in "Explore & Download Repositories"
+1. Click the integration & Download
 1. Restart Home Assistant

 ### Home Assistant

-1. Go to the integrations page
+1. Go to Settings -> Devices & Services
-1. Click on the "Add Integration" button at the bottom-right
+1. Click on the "+ Add Integration" button at the bottom-right
 1. Search for the "Renson Healthbox" integration
 1. Select the Renson Healthbox integration
+1. Enter the Host IP & API Key (if applicable)
+1. Submit

 ## Configuration